 - Software engineering

-Papers can be submitted as full papers to be published either in Conference proceedings by Springer in the Book series of LNBIP (Lecture Notes in Business Information Processing) or as abstracts/extended abstracts/full papers to be published in Local Proceedings by Loughborough University.
+Papers can be submitted as full papers to be published either in Conference proceedings by Springer in the Book series of LNBIP (Lecture Notes in Business Information Processing) or as abstracts/extended abstracts/full papers to be published in Local Proceedings.

 In the Local Proceedings the authors will keep the copyright.
 After the reviewing process, the authors could choose to replace their full paper in the Local Proceedings for abstract only.
 However, to be considered for the Conference Awards evaluation process, those papers should be available as full papers in the Local Proceedings, which will be on a stick that is given only to conference participants, at the beginning of the conference.